psycopg/psycopg/docs/basic/install.rst

 Supported systems
 -----------------

-The psycopg version documented here has *official and tested* support for:
+The Psycopg version documented here has *official and tested* support for:

 - Python: from version 3.6 to 3.10
 - PostgreSQL: from version 10 to 14